Fort Worth Rentals Are Leasing in ~32 Days Right Now. If Yours Isn't, It's the Price.

 You don't see the local feed.
 You don't see comps drop.
 You don't see showings slow down.

-By the time it hits 45 days, it's usually been off for weeks.
+By the time it drifts past a month in this market, it's usually been mispriced for weeks.

 That's where the time gets lost.